 1. I believe in taking a long-term perspective.
 Success in startups is typically a 10+ year journey, so patience and perseverance are key.
 I encourage founders to "keep going" and "stay the course" even when faced with BIG challenges.

 2. Building strong relationships is paramount to me.
-I focus on nurturing connections with both founders and limited partners, emphasizing the importance of relationship intelligence and networking.
+I focus on nurturing connections with both founders, investors and limited partners, emphasizing the importance of relationship intelligence and networking.

 3. Resilience is a quality I deeply admire.
 I value founders and investors who can bounce back from setbacks and maintain their determination in the face of adversity.